youngd24/ThinClient/Wyse/7000/README.md

 ## Cost

-I picked up the 7010 I have, new in box, with the power supply, stand, mouse and DVI to VGA adapter for $29.99 plus $9 shipping, call it $40.
-IT came with 4GB RAM and no MLC flash storage so I purchsed a 32GB MLC for $18 with free shipping.
+I picked up the 7010 I have, new in the box, with the power supply, stand, mouse and DVI to VGA adapter for $29.99 plus $9 shipping, call it $40.
+It came with 4GB RAM and no MLC flash storage so I purchsed a 32GB MLC for $18 with free shipping.
 So, as of today, the cost comes to:

 * 7010 4GB RAM - $40
 * 32GB MLC flash - $18

-__Total cost: $58__
+__Estimated total cost: $58__

 Here's a proposal for a fairly packed system: